postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/sharing.md

 Anyone with this link has read-only access to the collection's JSON.
 The data that this Postman API endpoint serves reflects the current state of the collection.

-> **Inactive link expiration.** Collection JSON links expire after 60 days of inactivity.
+> Collection JSON links expire after 60 days of inactivity.

 <img alt="Share a collection with a Run in Postman button" src="https://assets.postman.com/postman-docs/v10/share-collection-via-api-v10.jpg"/>